Adiabatic lapse rate of real gases: Adiabatic curves

-where $C^{\text{IG}}_V=(3+f_r)R/2 $ is the specific heat of ideal gases at constant volume, and all constants are grouped in $\epsilon_0$.
-Equation \eqref{eq:adc} is the general expression in quadratures of the adiabatic curves of one mole of gas.
+where we have identified the heat capacity of ideal gases at constant volume $C^{\text{IG}}_V=(3+f_r)R/2 $, and all constants are grouped in $\epsilon_0$.
+We remark that the heat capacity $C_V$ corresponding to the EOS does not necessarily coincide with that of the ideal gas.
+It is, rather, obtained by differentiating $U$ with respect to $T$ at constant volume, which is in general not constant.

+Equation \eqref{eq:adc} is the general expression in quadratures of the adiabatic curves of 1 mole of gas.
+This expression coincides with others that have been reported before \cite{Tjiang_2006} up to an arbitrary function of temperature.
+The latter has been fixed herein by considering the microscopic degrees of freedom of the molecules.